Colossus computer: Design and construction

 Flowers had been brought in to design the Heath Robinson's combining unit.
 He was not impressed by the system of a key tape that had to be kept synchronised with the message tape and, on his own initiative, he designed an electronic machine which eliminated the need for the key tape by having an electronic analogue of the Lorenz (Tunny) machine.
 He presented this design to Max Newman in February 1943, but the idea that the one to two thousand thermionic valves (vacuum tubes and thyratrons) proposed, could work together reliably, was greeted with great scepticism, so more Robinsons were ordered from Dollis Hill.
 Flowers, however, knew from his pre-war work that most thermionic valve failures occurred as a result of the thermal stresses at power-up, so not powering a machine down reduced failure rates to very low levels.
 Additionally, if the heaters were started at a low voltage then slowly brought up to full voltage, thermal stress was reduced.
 The valves themselves could be soldered-in to avoid problems with plug-in bases, which could be unreliable.
 Flowers persisted with the idea and obtained support from the Director of the Research Station, W Gordon Radley.

 Flowers and his team of some fifty people in the switching group spent eleven months from early February 1943 designing and building a machine that dispensed with the second tape of the Heath Robinson, by generating the wheel patterns electronically.
 Flowers used some of his own money for the project.
 This prototype, Mark 1 Colossus, contained 1,600 thermionic valves (tubes).
 It performed satisfactorily at Dollis Hill on 8 December 1943 and was dismantled and shipped to Bletchley Park, where it was delivered on 18 January and re-assembled by Harry Fensom and Don Horwood.
 It was operational in January and it successfully attacked its first message on 5 February 1944.
-It was a large structure and was dubbed 'Colossus', supposedly by the WRNS operators.
-However, a memo held in the National Archives written by Max Newman on 18 January 1944 records that 'Colossus arrives today".
+It was a large structure and was dubbed 'Colossus'.
+A memo held in the National Archives written by Max Newman on 18 January 1944 records that "Colossus arrives today".

 During the development of the prototype, an improved design had been developed – the Mark 2 Colossus.
 Four of these were ordered in March 1944 and by the end of April the number on order had been increased to twelve.
 Dollis Hill was put under pressure to have the first of these working by 1 June.
 Allen Coombs took over leadership of the production Mark 2 Colossi, the first of which – containing 2,400 valves – became operational at 08:00 on 1 June 1944, just in time for the Allied Invasion of Normandy on D-Day.
 Subsequently, Colossi were delivered at the rate of about one a month.
 By the time of V-E Day there were ten Colossi working at Bletchley Park and a start had been made on assembling an eleventh.
+Seven of the Colossi were used for 'wheel setting' and three for 'wheel breaking'.

 The main units of the Mark 2 design were as follows.